Why are relocation expenses moving to trusts?

 The principal change is that Trusts will be taking on the administration and processing of relocation claims, consolidating payments under a single payroll.

 KSS trusts will be taking back this responsibility in April to align to the new tax year.
 The process will therefore change for all trusts in KSS from April 2018 moving approval and payment of relocation claims to Trusts with reimbursement from HEE upon receipt of monthly returns through the LDA.

-Relocation Eligibilities for London trusts will be split between the Health Education Team (HET) and the trust until July 2018.
-Eligibilities will be processed by the relocation department in HET until 1st July 2018.
-Claims will move to the trusts from 1st April 2018.
+Relocation Eligibilities for London trusts will be processed by the relocation department in HET until 1st July 2018.
+After that date, eligibility and claim processing will be the responsibility of employing trusts.

 In reviewing the numbers per trust the impact at an individual trust level is limited.